Display screen equipment (DSE)

 Not taking sufficient breaks from DSE work

 Sitting in the same position for hours is bound to lead to aches and pains.
-Taking short (5–10 minute) breaks from DSE work will help you to work more efficiently and reduce the risk of harm.
+Taking short (5–10 minute) breaks from DSE work every hour will help you to work more efficiently and reduce the risk of harm.

 Essex Sport have created this 5 minute video showing a range of chair stretch and mobility exercises that you can do at your desk to keep you active whilst taking a break.